We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - worsening symptoms

-Contact your doctor if you experience any other symptoms that are out of the ordinary for you or make it hard to perform daily tasks.
+Contact your doctor if you experience any other symptoms that are out of the ordinary for you or that make it hard to perform daily tasks.

-Resting in an upright position can help reduce abdominal bloating and nausea related to acid reflux.
+Resting in an upright position can reduce abdominal bloating and nausea related to acid reflux.
 This position reduces the acid’s flow up your esophagus.
 Physical activity can worsen symptoms when you feel nauseated.